paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2013-05-27-web_typography.markdown

 ## The Missing Web Typography Tool
 After an extensive search, I opted to use [Kameron][7] for headings, a chunky slab serif that contrasted strongly with [Linux Libertine][8], a delicate serif I had chosen for body copy.

-{% figure c-figure--caption-right "Sample of fonts used on Bradshaw's Guide" %}
+{% figure caption:"Sample of fonts used on Bradshaw's Guide" class:"u-extend" %}
 {% picture /2013/05/web_typography_bradshaws_web.png alt="" %}
 {% endfigure %}